AzisabaNetwork/Kuvel/README.md

     kuvel.azisaba.net/enable-server-discovery: "true" # Required for Kuvel to detect Minecraft servers.
 Depends on your config. kuvel.azisaba.net/preferred-server-name: "test-server" # Required for Kuvel to name the server
     # kuvel.azisaba.net/initial-server: "true" # Uncomment this line if you want to make this server the initial server.
+    # kuvel.azisaba.net/disable-name-suffix: "true" # Use the exact preferred name (no -1 suffix); single replica only.
 spec:
   containers:
     - name: test-server